Ninitha-67/OWASP-Juice-Shop-Security-Testing/README.md

 ---

-## 📌 Introduction
+## 📌 Quick Summary
-Web application security is a critical component of modern cybersecurity.
-A significant number of real-world security breaches occur due to insecure application logic, weak authentication mechanisms, improper access control, and misconfigurations.

-OWASP Juice Shop is an intentionally vulnerable web application designed to demonstrate common security flaws listed in the OWASP Top 10.
-This project simulates a real-world penetration testing scenario in a controlled environment to identify, analyze, and mitigate web application vulnerabilities in an ethical manner.
+This project demonstrates a practical web application security assessment conducted on OWASP Juice Shop in a controlled lab environment.
+The objective was to identify common web vulnerabilities, analyze their impact, and apply or propose appropriate security mitigations aligned with OWASP Top 10 standards.

 ---

+## 📖 Introduction
+Web application security is a critical domain in cybersecurity, as many real-world breaches occur due to insecure coding practices, broken authentication mechanisms, improper access control, and security misconfigurations.

+OWASP Juice Shop is an intentionally vulnerable web application developed to showcase common security flaws.
+This project simulates a real-world penetration testing and hardening workflow in a safe and ethical environment for educational purposes.

+---

 ## 🎯 Objectives
 - Understand common web application vulnerabilities
-- Deploy a vulnerable web application in a secure lab environment
+- Deploy OWASP Juice Shop in a controlled lab environment
-- Perform ethical security testing using industry-standard tools
+- Perform ethical vulnerability assessment
-- Map identified vulnerabilities to OWASP Top 10 categories
+- Map findings to OWASP Top 10
-- Apply appropriate security fixes and configurations
+- Apply or propose security mitigations
-- Validate mitigation effectiveness through retesting
+- Validate fixes through retesting
-- Document findings and security recommendations
+- Document findings in a structured manner

 ---

-## 🛠️ Tools & Technologies Used
+## 🛠️ Tools & Technologies
 - OWASP Juice Shop
 - Docker
 - Kali Linux